 - Patient Solidarity Day is an initiative of the International Alliance of Patients’ Organisations

 Patient Solidarity Day takes place each December.
 Thousands of people from around the world rally around one key issue facing patients and raise awareness by hosting events and showing support for the Day.

 - On Saturday 2nd December 2017, patient advocates and stakeholders from all seven world regions will stand together, united in a celebration of Patient Solidarity Day.
-This will be the seventh year that patients have joined hands to mark the Day.
-In December, we will use the opportunity to raise awareness of the significant need for, and benefit of, empowered and informed patients.

 - The theme, ‘Globally Empowered Patients: Power through Knowledge’, will allow us to rally around a key tenet of IAPO’s Patient-centred Healthcare Declaration, that patients have the information that allows them to participate as equal partners in health policy-making at all levels.

 - In October 2016, The Malta Health Network launched the Maltese version of the Pain toolkit – Għodda għall-Kontroll tal-Uġigħ.
 This was one of the activities in the project funded by SIS funds managed by the Malta Council for the Voluntary Sector

 - The Malta Health Network has joined the initiative “100 cities against pain” led by ISAL Foundation for the fifth year.
 The campaign is now spread over most of the Italian territory and spans from Canada to Australia, many countries within the EU and all the way to Columbia and Dubai.

 - The project “100 cities against pain” proposes: